Compactness of the Space of Free Boundary CMC Surfaces with Bounded Topology: Introduction

 \section{Introduction}

 A Constant Mean Curvature (CMC) surface $\Sigma$ is a critical point of the area functional with respect to variations that preserve enclosed volume.
 As a consequence of the first variation of area, the scalar mean curvature has to be constant for a given choice of normal direction.
-If $\Sigma$ is an immersed surface with boundary immersed on $N$ with boundary and $\partial \Sigma \subset \partial N$, we say the surface is free boundary CMC if it is a critical point with respect to variations that are in addition tangent along $\partial N$.
+If $\Sigma$ is an immersed surface with boundary immersed in $N$ with boundary and $\partial \Sigma \subset \partial N$, we say the surface is free boundary CMC if it is a critical point with respect to variations that are in addition tangent along $\partial N$.

-Although most results about minimal surfaces have an equivalent version for CMC surfaces, there are many distinctions between their behaviour.
+Although most results about minimal surfaces have equivalent versions for CMC surfaces, there are many distinctions between their behaviour.
 For example, when the mean curvature is non-zero, the mean curvature vector defines a trivialization of the normal bundle.
-That is, every CMC surface on a $3$-manifold is $2$-sided.
+That is, every CMC surface in a $3$-manifold is $2$-sided.
 On the other hand, CMC surfaces may have tangential self-touching points as long as the mean curvature vector points at opposite directions on those points.

-The goal of this article is to prove the CMC equivalent to Fraser-Li's result \cite{fraser.a-li.m2014} for free boundary minimal surfaces.
+The goal of this article is to prove the CMC equivalent to Fraser-Li's result \cite{fraser.a-li.m2014}.
 We prove: